cmu-sei/juneberry/docs/specs/experiment_configuration_specification.md

 **OPTIONAL** An array of one or more Plugins, where each Plugin corresponds to a Juneberry Report class.
 Refer to the [report config specification](report_configuration_specification.md) for more information about Juneberry Report Plugins.

+## tuning
+**OPTIONAL** An array of one or more dictionaries, where each dictionary describes a tuning run.
+A tuning run can be used to optimize the hyperparameters of a model.

+### model
+This string indicates the name of the model in the workspace to tune.
+When generating a 'jb_tune' command for the experiment, the value of this property will be used for the command's "modelName" argument.

+### tuning_config
+This string indicates the name of the tuning config file, relative to the workspace, to use when tuning the model.
+When generating a 'jb_tune' command for the experiment, the value of this property will be used for the command's "tuningConfig" argument.

 ## timestamp
 **Optional** Time stamp (ISO format with 0 microseconds) for when this file was last updated.